WISDOM-WOKE22/my-cli/Readme.md

     `test-cli add-data <modelName>`

-    Replace `<modelName>` with the name of the model to which you want to add data.
+    Replace `<modelName>` with the name of the model to which you want to add data. on carrying out this command migration occur and an sqlite database is created to store the data been inputed.
+Also a table is created in the database with a strict naming convention of `tab<modelName>` exmaple `tabUsers` for a table whoes model is `User` S

 ### Hooks System